PrestaShop/prestashop.github.io/news/_posts/2022-01-13-new-theme-announce.md

 ---
 layout: post
-title: We are working on a new front office theme
+title: It's 2022, we are working on a new front office theme.
 subtitle: Here are some more details about it
 date: 2022-01-13
 authors: [NeOMakinG]
 icon: icon-laptop
-tags: [news, theme, 8.0]
+tags: [news, theme, 8.x]
 ---

 ## A new front-office theme is being built

 For a long time, many community members pushed for a rework of the Classic front-office theme.
-The maintainer team is happy to announce that a new front-office theme is being built, and you can find [here](https://github.com/PrestaShop/theme-refacto).
+The maintainer team is happy to announce that a new front-office theme is being built, and you can find it [here](https://github.com/PrestaShop/theme-refacto).

 ## Why such a decision?

 The PrestaShop community provided a [lot of feedback](https://github.com/PrestaShop/PrestaShop/issues/14533) and ideas, with suggestions like:

--   Upgrade to Bootstrap 5
+-   Upgrade Bootstrap to version 5, the latest LTS
 -   Rework the structure inside  `src`  directory, which was  `_dev`  before.
--   Remove the `core.js` file.
-Theme developers can't modify anything inside it or even remove it from their theme.
+-   Remove the `core.js` file that theme developers could not modify or even remove
 -   Use [lazy loading](https://en.wikipedia.org/wiki/Lazy_loading).
--   Choose, and use some CSS class naming strategy consistently, like [BEM](https://github.com/getbem/getbem.com/).
+-   Choose, and use some CSS class naming strategy consistently, for example [BEM](https://github.com/getbem/getbem.com/).
 This is more maintainable and easier to read.
 -   Use [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) instead of microdata attributes.
 -   Add as many hooks as possible to extend the base theme.
 -   Separate the PrestaShop styling from the Bootstrap raw styling.
 -   Reduce the number of dependencies.
--   Stop using jQuery in the theme.
-This would be the first step because modules use it anyway, so we can't remove it.
+-   - Do not rely on jQuery, we will use the official JavaScript API provided by any browser.
+Note that jQuery will still be available as a lot of modules use it anyway.
--   Most of the time, JavaScript completely replaces some big parts of the content.
-Instead, it should update only a small part of it when needed.
+- Some of the front office pages would refresh large parts of a page even though only a small part needed to be updated.
--   Add as many events as possible in the JavaScript part so modules and themes can use them.
+- Emit as many events as possible in JavaScript in order to allow modules and themes to use them.
 -   Use as many Bootstrap components as possible.

 It was pretty impossible to fix all these issues on the classic theme without breaking the whole ecosystem of modules and community themes.
 We decided that it was time for a change and a new theme.
-We can't change everything, but we can significantly improve the default PrestaShop theme.
+This is not a complete rework because we did not want to change everything, but we were able to significantly improve the default PrestaShop theme.
+This new theme can be considered a Classic Theme rebuilt, different yet similar.

 ## I would like to try it

-Clone it from the [theme repository](https://github.com/PrestaShop/theme-refacto), run `npm install`, `npm run build`, activate the theme and off you go!
+Clone it from the [theme repository](https://github.com/PrestaShop/theme-refacto), run `npm install`, `npm run build`, enable it from the back office and off you go!

 ## Good base for theme developers

-In the new theme, we separated the CSS to two packs.
-First one is the functionality part, the second is purely for styling.
+This new theme features two different CSS packs.
+First one is dedicated to the functional part, second one is only for styling.

 Commenting out `@import "custom/_custom";` in theme.scss file will get you basically a pure Boostrap 5 theme base.
 You can get working immediately and not waste time by cleaning things you don't need.

 ## When will it be released?

 Because of the complexity of this task, we decided to avoid writing about the release date.
-This means that depending on the time every people involved can work on it, the first version of the theme can be released in PrestaShop v8, v9, or later.
+This means that depending on the time involved people can spend on it, the first version of the theme could be released in either PrestaShop v8, v9, or later.

 We hope to release an Alpha version of the new theme at the same time as the v8 release, but it could be after, even inside a minor version.

-This release date doesn't only depend on maintainers, but it also depends on many contributors working hard to make this happen, so we would like to thank every contributor you can find [here](https://github.com/PrestaShop/theme-refacto/graphs/contributors) and those involved in any issues and reviews!
+This release date doesn't only depend on maintainers, but it also depends on many contributors working hard to make this happen, so we would like to thank every contributor you can find [here](https://github.com/PrestaShop/theme-refacto/graphs/contributors) and those involved in any GitHub issues and reviews!
 Keep the great work.
 It's crucial for us.
 This theme is also your theme, don't hesitate to contribute and join the adventure :-)

 ## How does the new theme look?